Diazepam: Dependence

-Patients from the aforementioned groups should be monitored very closely during therapy for signs of abuse and development of dependence.
-Therapy should be discontinued if any of these signs are noted, although if dependence has developed, therapy must still be discontinued gradually to avoid severe withdrawal symptoms.
+Patients from the aforementioned groups are monitored very closely during therapy for signs of abuse and the development of dependence.
+Therapy is recommended to be discontinued if any of these signs are noted.
+If dependence has developed, therapy is still discontinued gradually to avoid severe withdrawal symptoms.
 Long-term therapy in such instances is not recommended.

-People suspected of being dependent on benzodiazepine drugs should be very gradually tapered off the drug.
-Withdrawals can be life-threatening, particularly when excessive doses have been taken for extended periods of time.
-Equal prudence should be used whether dependence has occurred in therapeutic or recreational contexts.
+People suspected of being dependent on benzodiazepine drugs are very gradually tapered off the drug.
+Withdrawals can be life-threatening, particularly when excessive doses have been taken for extended periods.
+Therefore, equal prudence is used whether dependence has occurred in therapeutic or recreational contexts.

-Diazepam is a good choice for tapering for those using high doses of other benzodiazepines since it has a long half-life thus withdrawal symptoms are tolerable.
+Diazepam is seen as a good choice for tapering for those using high doses of other benzodiazepines since it has a long half-life, thus withdrawal symptoms are tolerable.
 The process is very slow (usually from 14 to 28 weeks) but is considered safe when done appropriately.

 Overdose

-An individual who has consumed too much diazepam typically displays one or more of these symptoms in a period of approximately four hours immediately following a suspected overdose:
+An individual who has consumed too much diazepam typically displays one or more of these symptoms in approximately four hours immediately following a suspected overdose: